auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 expo prebuild
 ```

-You will be prompted to provide the <a href="https://github.com/expo/fyi/blob/main/android-package.md" target="_blank">Android package</a> and <a href="https://github.com/expo/fyi/blob/main/bundle-identifier.md" target="_blank">iOS bundle identifier</a> if they are not already present in the Expo config.
+You will be prompted to provide the <a href="https://github.com/expo/fyi/blob/main/android-package.md" target="_blank" rel="noreferrer">Android package</a> and <a href="https://github.com/expo/fyi/blob/main/bundle-identifier.md" target="_blank" rel="noreferrer">iOS bundle identifier</a> if they are not already present in the Expo config.

 ```bash
 ?
 What would you like your Android package name to be? > com.auth0samples # or your desired package name